-Something (situation) or someone (person) provokes us.
+Something (situation) or someone (person) outside our control provokes us.
 What or who provokes us is the "trigger".

 I use quotes around the word trigger because when we dive deeper into our subconscious we realize the trigger is actually a belief that no longer serves us.
 More on that another time!

 Example: Family Gathering

 In this case both the gathering (something/situation) and family (someone/person/people) may be at play.

 Even before we get to the gathering, we start to feel anxiety in the present.

 Our thoughts and emotions start gaining (usually negative) momentum as we project into the "future" what we "think" will happen based on the "past".